quinn-casey/f_agn/README.md

 define 2500 starting/ending points with the SDSS eBOSS DR16 data and randomly connect points via emission line ratios and a fractional AGN contribution (0 < f_agn < 100).
 See Jones et al. 2016 (doi:10.3847/0004-637X/826/1/12) for a more complete explanation.

-For x and y points which fall outside the parameter space we assume either 0% AGN, 50% AGN (composite galaxies), or 100% AGN.
-See the figure in example_and_test.ipynb for clarification; note that example_and_test.ipynb is for illustrative purposes and you'll encounter path issues if you try and run it locally.
+By default, the code uses the nearest 15 data points for the mean, median, standard deviation, and variance calculation.
+This can be altered by changing the optional `grid_name` parameter in the `calc()` function.
+Grids begining with 'r' use a radial selection (e.g. 'r025' takes all points within a 0.025 radius), and grids beginning with 'n' using the nearest n number of points (e.g. 'n5' grabs the nearest 5 points).

-Due to the nature of the model we do not distinguish between Seyferts and LINERs.
+Disclaimer: Due to the nature of the model we do not distinguish between Seyferts and LINERs.
+Galaxies at low [NII]/Ha and high [OIII]/Hb are not well captured by this model.

 Please include a footnote with the link to this repository if you use this model in your work.